 The race start on the village green opposite the Abbey.
 The route heads out of town and over some lovely stone bridges over the river Avon.
 There is a slight rise before the first turn coming in at 1km.
 Beautiful country roads wind round to the hamlet of Reybridge with lovely thatched roofed buildings lining the narrow streets.

 Once through Reybridge the run will come back round to Lacock itself and run along the historic side streets as well as up and back along the main high street.
 This is a 1 lap course for the 5km, 2 laps for the 10km and 3 larger laps for the Half Marathon which has a larger looped section at Reybridge to ensure an accurate distance.

-The 1km family fun run will be a lap course through Lacock Village.
+The 1km family run run will be an our and back along the main high street.
 The minimum age to run unaccompanied is 8 years old.
-Children younger are welcome to run if they are accompanied by an adult who is over the age of 18.
-There is no charge for adults accompanying children, unless they wish to collect a medal, in which case we ask they register as usual.
+Children younger than 8 are welcome to run it they are accompanied by an adult who is over the age of 18.
+There is no charge for adults accompany children, unless they wish to collect a medal, in which case we ask they register as usual.

 This event is suitable for buggy runners but please note there are a couple of narrow sections including a raised footpath without a fence.
 Many runners have run with buggies in the past, including double buggies, but please do take extra care.
 As we don't know the dimensions, wheel base, of your buggy we can not comment on the suitability of your buggy.
 This is event is not suitable for canicross.